SeechRobin/restaurant-app/README.md

     "quantity": 9
 }
 ```
 The extra fields are `quantity` and `group`. `quantity` to keep track of the inentory for the test case when there is one cheesecake left. `group` is to separate the course types `1=starter 2=mains 3=deserts`.

-Tested the app against the 4 rules:
-Displays error messages for 3 of the rules and the cheesecake rule i i
+For testing the `quantity ` of the `cheesecake` is set to 0.
+I will email you the login details to mLab where the `mongoDb` is hosted.

+I used [React Redux](https://github.com/reduxjs/redux) for state management

 ## License